-Barack And Michelle Obama Exchange Mushy Valentines Day Twitter Messages
+Barack And Michelle Obama Exchange Mushy Valentine’s Day Twitter Messages

 — Barack Obama (@BarackObama) February 14, 2017

 For weeks now, the Obamas have been living it up in the sun and surf.
-When Michelle and Barack left the White House on the day Donald Trump was inaugurated the 45th President of the United States, they set a course for Palm Springs, California for a short stay.
+When Michelle and Barack left the White House on the day Donald Trump was inaugurated the 45th president of the United States, they set a course for Palm Springs, California, for a short stay.

-The Obama’s visited with the decorator, Michael Smith, a close friend.
+The Obamas visited with the decorator Michael Smith, a close friend.
 Then, it was on to Sir Richard Branson’s private island in the Virgin Islands.

 During the couple’s private getaway, they were treated like royalty.
 Barack and Michelle were seen in several snaps looking relaxed and chatting with the Virgin Group founder and his daughter, Holly.

-The former President was seen wearing his hat turned backward, a Nike shirt, matching shorts and flip flops for the beach.
+The former president was seen wearing his hat turned backward, a Nike shirt, matching shorts, and flip flops for the beach.
 Michelle, who is normally seen wearing fashionable gowns and chic outfits, was seen wearing sunglasses, a beach hat and — wait for it — Daisy Duke shorts.

 Thong sandals?
 Check Shades?
 Check Panama hat and cap?
 Check and check.
 Barack and Michelle Obama enjoying the Virgin Islands #thanks44 pic.twitter.com/LA0uCQl7at